profsmith89/ctps/_sources/glossary.md

 **name:** what the assignment operator (`=`) allows us to do with the object that is the result of a command.
 We can also use this operator to give another name to an existing object.

 **namespace:** a context that helps you keep track of what object a particular name resolves to.
 A name might have meaning in one namespace, but not another.

+**network buffer:** pieces of computer memory temporarily used as a holding spot for network data as these data are moved from one network endpoint to another.

 **non-deterministic:** a process where an input can produce a number of different outputs.
 See **deterministic**.